hrbigelow/opcheck/README.md

 tf.gather_nd(params, indices, batch_dims=RANK(batch))
 ```

-Here there are many possible valid rank combinations for the Eintups `batch1`,
+Here there are many possible valid rank combinations for the Eintups `batch`,
 `elem`, `slice`, `coord`, and `other`.

 ```python